Now if you’re like the hundreds of young women I’ve consulted with then you’ve probably already started to clean up your diet. And rightly so!

-Foods to avoid when you have hormonal acne along with the reasons why.
-Let’s jump straight on.
+Foods to avoid when you have hormonal acne along with the reasons why

 - Cows dairy

 Cows milk dairy products contain A1 Casein, a protein known to interact with our hormones by increasing insulin growth factor 1 (IGF-1).
-This is a problem for your skin because it can increase the levels of acne causing male hormone testosterone.
+This is a problem for your skin because it can increase the levels of the acne-causing male hormone testosterone.

 Some people can also be very reactive to dairy proteins like casein and the inflammation that’s triggered makes the testosterone receptors in the skin hypersensitive.